 Kreiter's target comet was 6P/d'Arrest, named for its 19th-century discoverer, German astronomer Heinrich Louis d'Arrest.
 Kreiter cited a NASA-funded March 1965 Illinois Institute of Technology Research Institute (IITRI) study that singled out the 1976 d'Arrest opportunity as the most favorable of any comet mission opportunity between 1965 and 1986.

-Comet d'Arrest, a relatively faint comet, follows an elliptical Sun-centered orbit with an aphelion (point where it is farthest from the Sun) just beyond Jupiter's orbit and a perihelion (point where it is nearest the Sun) just beyond Earth's orbit.
+Comet d'Arrest, a relatively faint comet, follows an elliptical Sun-centered orbit with an aphelion (point farthest from the Sun) just beyond the orbit of Jupiter and a perihelion (point nearest the Sun) just beyond Earth's orbit.
 As the comet neared perihelion, solar heating would cause its surface to become active, making it an interesting target for spacecraft exploration.

 Kreiter considered Atlas rocket/upper stage combinations designated SLV-3A/Agena, SLV-3C/Kick, and SLV-3C/Centaur.
 These could in 1976 launch to Comet d'Arrest robotic spacecraft of considerable mass: about 430 kilograms (kg), 700 kg, and 1050 kg, respectively.
 For comparison, Mariner 4, which left Earth on a Atlas SLV-3/Agena on 28 November 1964 and flew past Mars on 15 July 1965, was limited to a mass of about 260 kilograms.